RotorHazard/RotorHazard/doc/Software Setup.md

 dtparam=i2c_baudrate=75000
 core_freq=250
 ```
+Note: The first line sets the transfer rate on the I2C bus (which is used to communicate with the Arduino node processors).
+The second line fixes a potential variable clock-rate issue, described [here](https://www.abelectronics.co.uk/kb/article/1089/i2c--smbus-and-raspbian-stretch-linux).
+If a Raspberry Pi 4 is being used, the second line may need to be omitted.

 Save and exit the file with Ctrl-X

 Install the RotorHazard code under '/home/pi/' on the Raspberry Pi as follows: Go to the [Latest Release page](https://github.com/RotorHazard/RotorHazard/releases/latest) for the project and note the version code.
 In the commands below, replace the two occurrences of "1.2.3" with the current version code, and enter the commands: